For various reasons we don’t have a Wi-Fi network in the church, so we have no choice other than to connect via Ethernet.

 My question is can the bad Ethernet port be replaced?
 And if it can, can I do it myself or will I need to take it to a repair shop?

-Rick’s answer: Kenneth, you won’t be able to replace your laptop’s bad Ethernet port because it’s integrated into the motherboard.
+Rick’s answer: Kenneth, I don’t think it would make sense financially to have the bad Ethernet port replaced.
 But what you can do is purchase an inexpensive USB to Ethernet adapter that’ll effectively turn an unused USB port into an Ethernet port.

 Click here to see the great selection of USB to Ethernet adapters available at Amazon.